pmh/elf/README.md

   - `.colorize`

     *A function that colorizes the output.
-Defaults to a sys.inspect.*
+Defaults to sys.inspect.*

   - `.eval`